sara-nl/clouddocs/UvA-20180131/assignment.markdown

 ## Exercise 4

 Imagine that you are given a program that does the master's work, and the `montecarlo` program for the worker.
-Also, imagine that you have access to the same scripts `makeme_master.sh` and `makeme_worker.sh` that you used in the MPI example.
+Also, imagine that you have access to the same scripts `makeme_master.sh` and `makeme_worker.sh` that you used in one of the Extras exercises.

 Write down the relevant steps that you must follow in the HPC Cloud UI to run those programs with 1 master and 3 workers.